Breast Pumping: Making it More Efficient

 Just like with breastfeeding, there are also complications that can creep in and require exclusive pumping tips.

-We are going to talk about each of these areas.
+We are going to talk about each of these areas and give you my exclusively pumping tips.

 I am not a medical expert nor am I a certified lactation consultant/counselor (you can find a great one here).
 I am simply an experienced mother who is wildly passionate about learning and education on postpartum, and I have been both a breastfeeder and an exclusive pumper.
 My first son was a avid breastfeeder, my daughter was born with cleft palate and unable to breastfeed from the start, so I have found myself in two distinct places in regards to feeding.
 Providing free content, like exclusive pumping tips, is a priority at Postpartum Together.
 This page may contain affiliate links which means, at no additional cost to you, we may receive a commission for your purchase.
 Don’t worry, we only promote things we believe in because we love you!